 Emblem Logo Design

-An emblem logo encases the company name within the design.
+An emblem logo design encases the company name within the design.
 Some examples include Starbucks, the NFL and Harley-Davidson Motorcycles.

 When to use a combination mark or emblem logos:

-A combination mark is a great choice for pretty much any business out there.
+The combination mark is a great choice for pretty much any business out there.
 It’s versatile, usually highly unique, and the most popular choice of logo among prominent companies.

 There it is.
-A breakdown of all the types of logos out there I hope this has given you a more detailed explanation in to the world of logo design and just how much goes in to creating a logo.
+A breakdown of all the types of logos out there I hope this has given you a more detailed explanation into the world of logo design and just how much goes into creating a logo.

 Our blog has some great articles related to logo design.